DiveHQ/backend-internship-task/README.md

 - Good commit history - we won’t accept a repo with a single giant commit 🙅‍♀️

 ### Task submission
-1. Making changes on the auto generated `feedback` branch to complete the task
+Using the [GitHub Flow](https://docs.github.com/en/get-started/quickstart/github-flow#following-github-flow) for assignment submission
+1. Creating a new branch
-2. Using the auto generated **Feedback Pull Request** for review and submission
+2. Raising a Pull Request for submission
 3. Using GitHub Discussions to ask any relevant questions regarding the project
 4. Final submission Checklist:
 - [ ] SUBMISSION.md in the repository / PR, with: